Santa Lucia del Mela

 stands.
 The north ward consists of a polygonal enclosure

-around a triangular court with buildings to N, E&W. This is
+around a triangular court with buildings to north, east and west.
+This is

 known as the palace.
-To the SW is the imposing, boldly
+To the southwest is the imposing, boldly

 projecting, round tower some 65' high.
 This tower has a